The 2019-20 Budget includes further investments to improve safety, capacity and flood immunity on the Bruce Highway.

 Bruce Highway Safety Package

 The Bruce Highway Safety Package looks to improve the overall safety of the highway.
-The types of work currently included as part of this package include:
+The types of work funded under this package include:

 - Improvements to signs, lines and guidance systems.

 - Black Spots — Sarina to Cairns

 - Black Spots — Caboolture to Curra